chocolate-doom/chocolate-doom/README.md

 ## News

-Crispy Doom 5.5 has been released on February XX, 2019.
+Crispy Doom 5.5 has been released on February 27, 2019.
 This is another release which mostly addresses community suggestions.

 Forceful setting of the `SDL_AUDIODRIVER` variable on Windows has been dropped.
 Windows "releases" from 5.5 onward will be based on the daily builds and use their SDL libraries with the default audio backend.